pharrisee/TheFrontLinuxServerInfo/README.md

 Running admin commands in game will also update this file, if the value being set is different to the current value.
 For a list of known admin commands check out [gjelsoes list](https://github.com/gjelsoe/TheFrontSettings/wiki/Admin-Commands).

+#### Possible Config Options

+A list of config items is available on [gjelsoe's repo](https://github.com/gjelsoe/TheFrontSettings/wiki/Server-Settings)

 ---

 ### Shutting down the server